Perspective | She’s been growing her hair for 17 years. On Thursday, she’ll cut it off for charity.

 Last month Riya helped Zahab set a Guinness record for the most hair clips in a person’s hair: 1,100 plastic butterfly clips that Riya attached to Zahab’s locks in a conference room at the Tysons-Pimmit Regional Library.
 The strands cascaded down her back like chain mail.

 And at 10 a.m.
-Thursday, Zahab will have 61 inches of her hair cut off, earning her a record in a new Guinness category: Most Hair Donated to a Charity by an Individual.
+Thursday, Zahab will have 61 inches of her hair cut off, earning her a record in a new Guinness category: most hair donated to a charity by an individual.
 The recipient will be Children With Hair Loss, an organization that provides wigs to kids who need them.

 The event is also a way to publicize Zahab’s own charity, the Zahab Neha Foundation, which helps poor children in Karachi afford schooling and sports activities.